FSD 38 - Preventive medical services expenses

 38.01 An employee and each dependant who:

-(a) is residing at a post listed in the appendix to this directive and published on the Department of Foreign Affairs and International Trade's website, or
+(a) is residing at a post listed in the appendix to this directive and indicated in the Foreign Affairs and International Trade's monthly Schedules to Foreign Service Directives and Meal Rates, or

 (b) is in full-time attendance at an educational institution away from the post and expenses are being paid pursuant to FSD 51 - Family reunion,

 shall have the right, or may be required by the employer, to undergo chest x-ray examination, physical examination and laboratory or special examination or immunization as may be required, at the nearest place where suitable facilities exist as determined by Health Canada, and the results of such examinations shall be forwarded to Health Canada.

 38.02 On assignment to Canada or to another post, an employee and/or a dependant residing at the post may, on request, be granted, or may, as a condition of future posting, be required by the employer to undergo a medical examination which shall include such specialist services, psychological assessments, x-rays or immunization as may be required.